vuctureJava/DonutSMP-RTP-/README.md

-# 🌳 DonutSMP RTP Replica by vucture (Note: This plugin needs to be customized and Requirements must be met before using it, or else it will not work!
-Dont install this Skript unless you know what you are doing.)
+# 🌳 DonutSMP RTP Replica by vucture

 This is a simple and intuitive **Random Teleport** made with **Skript** for Minecraft servers.
 It allows players to open a GUI and quickly RTP without using multiple commands.
 Created by **vucture**

+(Note: This plugin needs to be customized and Requirements must be met before using it, or else it will not work!
+Dont install this Skript unless you know what you are doing).

 ---